-- watercolor pencils - Micron pigment pens - acrylic ink and quills - white colored pencils - watercolor paper - magic rub eraser pencils - florecent pink anything and everything
+- watercolor pencils - Micron pigment pens - acrylic ink - white colored pencils - watercolor paper - magic rub erasers - florecent pink anything and everything

 Doma Coffee bags are hand letterpressed by my good friend Chris Dreyer over at Dreyer Press.

 I've designed two bags for them now - The Sea of Love (special Valentines Bag), and The Love Muffin Cafe (Home Blend).
 I've also included some photos of Chris printing my first bag - I was so very excited for it!

 The Sea of Love just took home three awards at the Spokane Addy's for 2012.
 I'm beyond thrilled!

 I created the album art for Spokane Community Radio's 2012 Spocompilation CD.
 The lady was drawn and colored with watercolor and then her dress was digitally filled.
 The background is a mix of markers and colored pencils.
 It was a very fun project.

 I worked with a local Ad Firm, Boom Creative, to create illustrations for nine different thirty second Lynn Area TV spots.
 Adam's was my favorite!

 Cover design, poster, and illustrations (of the winning stories) for the Inlander's short fiction contest.